zamastyle/phantom_mhike/Format Block Loops.md

 Velociraptor,
 And this is my message ending
 ```
-This can be very helpful when trying to plug mutiple values into an email body or message
+This can be very helpful when trying to plug multiple values into an email body or message